 Our Scottsdale, AZ, rug showroom allows you to rent a rug for props, advertising, and special occasions.
 Some of our customers who avail of this service are realtors, photographers, and set designers.

 This will depend on the size of the bed and the rug itself.
 If the rug is big enough to cover the entire bed and still has a bit of allowance, you can place it under the bed and ensure it’s not impeding any footpath.

 If not, move the rug so it only covers two-thirds of where the bed is standing, with the free space given to the headboard side.
 Anything smaller than that should be placed at the side of the bed, especially if the bed is placed against the wall.

 Take a damp towel and place it on the wrinkled area.
 Then, set your iron to steam setting and push down against the damp towel.

 Do so in quick bursts to avoid burning the towel and the material underneath it.
 If your rug has a longer pile, soften the wrinkles by spraying it with a bit of water.
 Afterward, set your blow dryer to low heat and aim it at the crumpled area to get rid of the wrinkles.

-Before storing your rugs, always make sure to clean them first to ensure no dirt clings to the material.
-Once done, tightly roll the rug, wrap it in fabric or plastic, and store it in an elevated area.
+Before storing your rugs, always clean them first to ensure no dirt clings to the material.
+Once done, tightly roll the carpet, wrap it in fabric or plastic, and store it in an elevated area.

 Failing to do so will risk the rug getting stained if a liquid gets spilled near its vicinity.
-Additionally, unroll the rug once a month and vacuum it as it will eventually accumulate dust.
-It’ll also allow you to check the rug for any damage done by insects or other elements.
+Additionally, unroll the rug once a month and vacuum it, as it will eventually accumulate dust.
+It’ll also allow you to check the rug for any damage from insects or other elements.